sensible-hq/sensible-docs/readme-sync/v0/welcome/100 - quickstart.md

         }
     }

-Try it, and it returns null.

-This is because the Label method works only for closely proximate lines (sensitive to spacing and font size), or for text in the same line.
+This returns null, because the Label method works only for closely proximate lines (sensitive to spacing and font size), or for text in the same line.
 In this case, the problem is that the gap between the two lines of text is too big:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_concept_2.png)